EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Encoding-based MAC Design

+When the input bit-width of a multiplier is small (e.g., 2-bit), the design space is limited, making it possible to find an encoding that accurately represents the multiplier's output using simple logic through exhaustive search.
+However, as the bit-width increases (e.g., 8-bit), the search space explodes, making exhaustive search impractical and finding an encoding that can represent the multiplier's output without errors becomes extremely challenging.

+To address the above issue, we relax the constraint that the encoding must exactly represent the multiplier's output and allow approximation errors.
+Since an encoding system assigns a corresponding output bit sequence to each possible input bit sequence, we can view an encoding as a circuit that maps inputs to outputs.
+Then we can use a 2D node array to represent the circuit, as shown in \figname~\ref{fig_CGP}, which consists of input nodes, output nodes and internal nodes.
+In this 2D node array representation, each internal node can be one of logic gates, and the inputs of internal nodes and output nodes are connected to other previous nodes, forming a directed acyclic graph.
+The process of searching for an encoding is equivalent to continuously altering the logic gates of internal nodes and the connections between nodes till a satisfactory circuit is found.

+There are two types of encoding to design the multiplier: weighted encoding and non-weighted encoding.
 To allow a simple implementation of accumulation, we impose an additional constraint that the bits in a bit sequence have position weights.
 For example, we assign position weights $s_0$, $s_1$, $s_2$, $s_3$, $s_4$ to the bit sequences in the \textit{New Enc.} column of \figname~\ref{fig:MulComp}(a).
 Accordingly, a bit sequence $b_4b_3b_2b_1b_0$ represents the number $\sum_{i=0}^4s_i\times b_i$.
-These position weights are adjustable for different neural networks to maintain inference accuracy.
-Compared with the traditional two's complement number system where the position weights are fixed only to power of two values, the adjustable position weights provide more flexibility for the implementation of the multipliers and adders.
+These position weights are determined by approximating the function of the original multiplier as accurately as possible.
+Compared with the traditional two's complement number system where the position weights are fixed only to the power of two, the different values of position weights enhance flexibility for the implementation of the multipliers and adders.
+In this paper, we will use weighted encoding since it provides more flexibility in the multiplier design.

+The 2D node array and the search algorithm to find the circuit for the multiplier are explained in detail below.